What were those mysterious lights over Las Vegas?

 Stephen Demeter emailed Mystery Wire these three photographs from the far southern part of the valley.
 He wrote, “We took these pics last night around 8:00 pm (Monday).
 We are in the Club at Madeira Canyon and look north to the airport and the strip.”

-Demeter’s son-in law also emailed Mystery about his pictures of the lights.
-He said he works with the Department of Homeland Security and said his mother-in-law, who was with Stephen, said she saw a “mass behind the lights, like it was one large object and not separate aircraft.”
+Demeter’s son-in law also emailed us about his pictures of the lights.
+He told us he works with the Department of Homeland Security and said his mother-in-law, who was with Stephen, said she saw a “mass behind the lights, like it was one large object and not separate aircraft.”

-This man also said he has experience with military flares, both aerial and artillery launched, and he does not think these resemble that at all.
+This man also told us he has experience with military flares, both aerial and artillery launched, and he does not think these resemble that at all.

 Wednesday afternoon, the Federal Aviation Administration (FAA) did respond, writing the lights seen from the Las Vegas valley were “flares from the NW military ranges.”